EgeOnderX/PY-DOS-on-ESP32/README.md

 ## All Commands

-To see the full list of available commands, simply type helpall into the command line.
+To see the full list of available commands, simply type help into the command line.

 ---

 ## Future Plans

 - SD card support
-- LCD screen (4x16) support
 - Possibly TFT screen support
 - Separate the kernel from the bootloader
 - Implement a proper filesystem